CDCgov/prime-reportstream/CONTRIBUTING.md

 - Will the code work and will it work in the **long-term**?
 - Is the code undertandable and readable?
 Is documentation needed?
 - What are the security implications of the PR?
+- Does the PR contain sensitive information like secret keys or passwords?
+Can these be logged?

 Submitters should help reviewers by calling out how these responsibilities are met in comments on the review.